 The shunt wound dc motor falls under the category of self excited dc motors, where the field windings are shunted to, or are connected in parallel to the armature winding of the motor, as its name is suggestive of.
-And for this reason both the armature winding and the field winding are exposed to the same supply voltage, though there are separate branches for the flow of armature current and the field current as shown in the figure of dc shunt motor below.
+And for this reason both the armature winding and the field winding are exposed to the same supply voltage, though there are separate branches for the flow of armature electric current and the field electric current as shown in the figure of dc shunt motor below.

 Voltage and Current Equation of a Shunt Wound DC Motor

 Let us now consider the voltage and electric current being supplied from the electrical terminal to the motor be given by E and Itotal respectively.
-This supply current in case of the shunt wound dc motor is split up into 2 parts.
+This supply electric current in case of the shunt wound dc motor is split up into 2 parts.
 Ia, flowing through the armature winding of resistance Ra and Ish flowing through the field winding of resistance Rsh.
 The voltage across both windings remains the same.